 Skin irritation in the area that was treated

 Teeth erosion or cavities, which can occur from having a dry mouth.
-That’s why lifelong use of fluoride treatments prescribed by your dentist is recommended.
+Fluoride treatments may be prescribed by your doctor or dentist.

 Damage to the jaw bone called osteoradionecrosis.
 This is a rare, but serious complication of radiation.
 Your risk for this damage is higher if you have bad teeth left in place when getting radiation.
 That’s why it’s very important to see a dentist before starting radiation.

 Many of these side effects will go away a few weeks after treatments end.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR